 There’s nothing better than the satisfaction of sailing the world on an unforgettable cruise, and nobody knows that better than expert Travel Advisor Deirdre Irlam.
-She specializes in premium cruises with Cunard Line and has just returned from their 2019 World Voyage, which took place aboard the Queen Victoria.
+She specializes in premium cruises with Cunard Line and has sailed on Cunard roughly 50 times.

-Despite sailing with Cunard a total of 49 times, Deirdre was alight with enthusiasm to share her thoughts on what they had to offer, evident in her warm and vibrant tone throughout our conversation.
-“One of the things that makes Cunard stand out to me the most is that they’re international.
+Deirdre was alight with enthusiasm as she shared her thoughts on what Cunard offers, evident in her warm and vibrant tone throughout our conversation.
+“One of the things that makes Cunard stand out the most is that they’re international.
 With many other cruise lines, a significant majority of the passengers are American.
-However, on the Victoria, about a little less than half of the passengers were American, and the other passengers were mostly from European countries.
+However, on my last World Cruise Voyage on Queen Victoria, less than half of the passengers were American, and the other passengers were mostly from European countries.
 There were more Europeans than Americans on this last cruise.
 The announcements were made in English and in German, which added to the multicultural environment when we were at sea.

 There are plenty of games to enjoy, too.
 It’s common to see passengers focused on their hand of poker, bridge or whist.
 Shuffleboard and table tennis are popular pastimes, too.
 For passengers who would rather unwind, the Royal Spa and the Mareel Spa offer a variety of treatments to promote deep relaxation.
 In addition, the yoga and tai chi classes provide mindful rest.

-A segment during a world cruise voyage is when a passenger boards for the first time at a port-of-call in one location but then disembarks before the voyage has ended.
+A segment during a world cruise voyage is when a passenger is on the ship for a portion of the World Cruise, rather than from start to finish.
 “It’s very convenient for passengers who can’t devote their time to the entire world cruise,” said Deirdre.
-“And there are segment cruise parties, which every passenger can go to, a sort of welcome aboard celebration, plus world cruise parties for passengers who are with the Victoria for the entire journey.”
+“And there are segment cruise parties, which every passenger can go to, a sort of welcome aboard celebration, plus world cruise parties for passengers who are with Queen Victoria for the entire journey.”

 “I love to get dressed up to go to dinner and to attend the Gala Balls.
 Men are expected to wear a jacket and long pants—ties are only on formal nights—and women wear dresses and jewelry.
 In my experience, the men don’t seem to enjoy that aspect as much but will do so happily because their wives adore the special occasion of the formal attire for a memorable date night.”